NeuroTechX/ntx_slack_archive/general.md

  >Hey team, I just invited a friend who is a neurosurgeon doing brain implants (mostly DBS to combat parkinsons).
 Im curious if there are any channels here that are most appropriate for his interests?

+6/13/2017 1:03 AM

+ **sydneyneurotechx** :

+ >watson: I'm assuming his interest is in DBS?
+Nothing yet.
+Should we create one?
+I wonder how many people would be interested.